Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >And I should point out that my understanding of the EA deal was from overhearing conversations, not direct knowledge.

 **Nemin:**
-I see, so the game was more or less entirely based on LL's whims.
+I see, so the game was more or less entirely based on Lorne Lanning's whims.
 Tell me what kind of a boss was he, did he leave you wiggle room to introduce your own ideas or was he very firm on what he wanted to see?

 > **David Fried:**
 >We had SO much freedom.
 He was more a big picture guy, but he also liked to play our levels and give feedback.
 He gave very good feedback.
 >
 >There was at least one day a week that he would come around and play whatever we were working on.
-I remember that when he would hand back the controller it would be hot... :D
+I remember that when he would hand back the controller it would be hot... :)

 **Nemin:**
 Haha